 Emissions

 Transportation is one of the largest offenders of greenhouse gas emissions.
-The average passenger vehicle, which you need to be employed by virtually any food delivery app, emits 4.6 metric tons of greenhouse gases per year.
+The average passenger vehicle or delivery truck, which you need to be employed by virtually any food delivery app, emits 4.6 metric tons of greenhouse gases per year.
 To put this into perspective, Doordash, one of the biggest food delivery apps in the U.S., employs around one million drivers.
-This is one million cars on the road, making deliveries, for just one company.
-This example illustrates the huge problem that food delivery poses for carbon emissions.
+This is one million cars on the road, making deliveries for just one company.
+This example illustrates the huge problem that food delivery poses for carbon emissions (carbon dioxide).
 Increasing the use of transportation in connection with the increase in delivery popularity poses a huge environmental problem.

 Finding Eco-Friendly Food Delivery Options